scra88le/Final_project/docs/03-results.md

-Here we generate GAMs using IT metrics as covariates against breeding wader abundance data.
+GAMs using IT metrics as covariates against breeding wader abundance data were generated for each analysis period.
 Figures \@ref(fig:itHeatMap200210) and \@ref(fig:itHeatMap201119) summarise the associations between the abundance response and IT covariates used in the univariate GAMs, for the periods 2002-10 and 2011-19 respectively.

 <div class="figure" style="text-align: center">
 <img src="03-results_files/figure-html/itHeatMap200210-1.png" alt="Summary of associations between breeding wader density and IT covariates, between 2002 and 2010 inclusive" width="672" />